 - Two plans for larger online stores—Basic Commerce at $35/mo and Advanced Commerce at $54/mo

-- Ecommerce platform solutions for enterprises with premium security and privacy evaluation, custom contracting and payment gateways, or a bulk purchase package available upon request
+- Ecommerce platform solutions for enterprises with premium security and privacy evaluation.
+Plus, customization options including tailored dielines for packaging, custom contracting, and payment gateways.
+A bulk purchase package is also available upon request.

 Check out Top 10+ Mobile Commerce Statistics

 Weebly is the easiest eCommerce platform to sell digital and physical products online thanks to a step-by-step onboarding process.
 It’s a great choice for online businesses that need portfolios, blogs, eCommerce stores, and business sites.